 Due Dates (Anticipated): April 2027

-Summary: Supports programs for low-to-moderate-income and underserved seniors (ages 55+) in Central Indiana, with a focus on equity, aging in place, food security, social connection, and related needs.
+Summary: Supports programs for underserved older adults (55+) in Central Indiana, focusing on aging in place, food security, social connection, and related needs.

-The Central Indiana Senior Fund (CISF), a fund of the Central Indiana Community Foundation, provides annual grants to nonprofit organizations serving older adults (ages 55 and older) in Central Indiana, especially those who are low-to-moderate income, underserved, or isolated.
-The fund prioritizes programs that address racial equity and focuses on key areas such as aging in place, food security, social connection, caregiver support, homelessness prevention, and services for immigrant and undocumented seniors.
-In addition to grantmaking, CISF collaborates with research partners to better understand and respond to the evolving needs of the region’s older adult population.
+The Central Indiana Senior Fund (CISF), managed by the Central Indiana Community Foundation, provides grant support to nonprofit organizations serving low-to-moderate-income older adults (ages 55 and older) in Central Indiana.
+The Fund prioritizes programs that address the needs of underserved or isolated seniors, with a strong commitment to equity.
+Key focus areas include aging in place, food security, social connection, caregiver support, homelessness prevention, and services for immigrant and undocumented seniors.
+Since 2005, CISF has awarded over $16.5 million to more than 170 organizations and continues to invest in research and programming to improve the quality of life for older adults in the region.